eudk/Interstellar-morse-clock/README.md

 ![Clock Preview](pic.png)

 **Inspired by *Interstellar***, this project reimagines the movie's clever use of a watch's second hand to transmit messages.
 In the film, binary data is communicated through subtle movements.
 Here, we’ve adapted that concept into an analog clock that transmits messages using Morse code!
+Not associated with

 ---
 ![Preview](preview.png)